nautobot/nautobot/nautobot/docs/configuration/authentication/ldap.md

     settings_prefix = "AUTH_LDAP_SECONDARY_"
 ```

-Assume the plugin is name `nautobot_ldap_plugin`.
-The following snippet could be used to load the additional LDAP backend.
+If the plugin is named `nautobot_ldap_plugin`, the following snippet could be used to load the additional LDAP backend:

 ```python
 # nautobot_config.py